Hearty Beef Stew

 1 teaspoon dried or fresh oregano

-Prep the mushrooms and onion, and sauté in butter in a 6-quart Dutch oven with lid.
+Prep the mushrooms and onion, and sauté with garlic in olive oil in a 6-quart Dutch oven with lid (please watch out! never leave hot oils unattended or in reach of children, and don't set the heat so high that the oil "pops" and burns you).
 While those are cooking, cut up stew beef into bite-sized pieces (if necessary).
-Place stew beef in large bowl with 2 Tblsp. flour; toss gently to coat all the pieces.
-Place the floured stew beef into the Dutch oven, and cook with the mushrooms and onions over medium heat (stirring constantly) for a few minutes, stirring frequently, until meat is a little bit browned and everything smells great.
-Don't turn the heat up too high or the flour will start to scorch on the bottom of the pan.
+Place stew beef in large bowl with the whole wheat flour, salt and pepper; toss gently to coat all the pieces.
+Place the floured stew beef in the Dutch oven, turn heat up to medium-high, and cook with the mushrooms, onions, and garlic, stirring frequently, until the beef is a little bit browned on all sides and everything smells great.
+(Note to self: don't turn the heat up too high or the flour will start to scorch on the bottom of the pan.)

-Turn off burner under the Dutch oven, preheat oven to 225°F, and add chopped potatoes (or cauliflower), green beans, and corn to the pot.
+Turn off burner under the Dutch oven, preheat oven to 250°F, and add potatoes (or cauliflower), green beans, and corn to the pot.
 Stir everything together, then pour the liquids (tomato juice, beef broth, and Worcestershire sauce) over the veggies and meat.
-Add oregano and pepper.
-Put the lid on, and carefully place in oven (the Dutch oven will be pretty heavy at this point, and always watch your hands/arms on that upper oven element--I like these oven mitts).
-Cook for 6-8 hours, checking every hour or so to make sure the broth hasn't all cooked off--add more beef stock, as needed.
-Stew is done when the meat is very tender, and practically falls apart when you poke it with a fork.
+Add oregano and bay leaf.
+Put the lid on, and carefully place the pot in oven (the pot plus lid will be pretty heavy at this point...and always watch your hands/arms on that upper oven element.
+I use these oven mitts to protect my hands and arms from burns).
+Cook for 6-8 hours, checking every hour or so to make sure the broth hasn't all cooked off--add more beef stock and/or filtered water, as needed.
+The stew is done when the meat is very tender, and practically falls apart when you poke it with a fork.

 Delicious when served with Grandma's Cornbread.
 Enjoy!